What is urticaria?

 Who gets acute urticaria?

-One in five children or adults have an episode of acute urticaria during their lifetime.
-It is more common in atopics.
+One in five children or adults has an episode of acute urticaria during their lifetime.
+It is more common in atopic individuals.
 It affects all races and both sexes.

 What causes acute urticaria?

 Weals are due to release of chemical mediators from tissue mast cells and circulating basophils.
 These chemical mediators include histamine, platelet-activating factor and cytokines.
 The mediators activate sensory nerves and cause dilation of blood vessels and leakage of fluid into surrounding tissues.
 Bradykinin release causes angioedema.

 Several hypotheses have been proposed to explain urticaria.
 The immune, arachidonic acid and coagulation systems are involved, and genetic mutations are under investigation.

 Serum sickness and serum sickness-like reactions are due to immune complex deposition in affected tissues.

 Acute urticaria can be induced by the following factors but the cause is not always identified.